 Adding Pet Plus to your dog's diet diet supplies them with desperately needed micronutrients.
 Your dog will no longer feel the need to eat their own poop to satisfy hunger.

 Of course, there are other reasons that dogs eat poop.
-It could be a behavioral problem as opposed to nutrient one.
-If a dog eats poop out of habit, this is called coprophagia, but luckily coprophagia is very, very rare.
+It could be a behavioural problem as opposed to nutritional one.

 Why Does My Cat Not Eat Pooh?